Triangle Area Calculator

 How do I find the area of a triangle when I only know two sides and the included angle?

-Use the SAS area formula: Area = 0.5 × side1 × side2 × sin(angle), where the angle is the one formed between the two known sides.
+Use the SAS area formula: A = ½ × side1 × side2 × sin(angle), where the angle is the one formed between the two known sides (the included angle).
 This formula works for any triangle — acute, right, or obtuse.
-It derives from the fact that the triangle's height can be computed as side2 × sin(angle), then substituted into the standard base-times-height formula.
-Make sure to use the included angle — the one directly between the two sides you measured.
+It derives from the fact that the triangle's height relative to one side can be computed as the other side multiplied by the sine of the included angle.
+Make sure to use the included angle — the one directly between the two sides — not an angle opposite a side.
+The result inherits the square of whichever linear unit you use; entering sides in meters gives area in square meters.

-What is the difference between the SAS triangle area formula and the standard base-times-height formula?
+What is the difference between the SAS formula and the standard base-times-height formula?

-The standard formula, Area = 0.5 × base × height, requires you to know the perpendicular height of the triangle, which is not always easy to measure directly.
-The SAS formula, Area = 0.5 × side1 × side2 × sin(angle), calculates the same area by deriving the height trigonometrically from the included angle.
-Both formulas give identical results — the SAS version is simply more practical when two sides and the angle between them are known but the altitude is not.
+The standard formula A = ½ × base × height requires the perpendicular height, which is often hard to measure directly in the field.
+The SAS formula A = ½ × side1 × side2 × sin(angle) calculates the same area by deriving the height trigonometrically from the included angle.
+Both formulas give identical results — the SAS version is more practical when two sides and an angle are known but no altitude has been measured.
+Surveyors and navigators favor SAS because they can measure side lengths with tape or rangefinder and angles with a theodolite or compass without needing to drop perpendiculars.
+For three sides only (no angle), use Heron's formula instead.

 Why does the triangle area formula use the sine of the included angle?

-The sine of the included angle gives the perpendicular height component relative to one side.
+The sine of the included angle extracts the component of the second side that is perpendicular to the first side — exactly the height needed for the area formula.
 If you consider side1 as the base, then the height of the triangle from the opposite vertex is side2 × sin(angle).
-Substituting into the base-height formula gives Area = 0.5 × side1 × (side2 × sin(angle)) = 0.5 × side1 × side2 × sin(angle).
-The sine function extracts the component of side2 that is perpendicular to side1, which is exactly what the height represents geometrically.
+Substituting into the base-height formula gives A = ½ × side1 × (side2 × sin(angle)) = ½ × side1 × side2 × sin(angle).
+This is also why area is maximized when the included angle is 90° (sin(90°) = 1) and minimized as the angle approaches 0° or 180° (where sin approaches 0).
+At those extremes the triangle degenerates to a line segment with zero area.